Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 ## Add variants

-You can add a single or multiple variants to a product directly when you create the master product.
+You can add a single or multiple variants to an existing product.

 #### Prerequisites